arnold-c/PhD-Dissertation/psu_template.typ

       if degree_type == "doctorate" [Doctor of Philosophy] else [Master of Science]
   }
-  let unit = "The Graduate School" let front_matter_sections = (
+  let unit = "The J. Jeffrey and Ann Marie Fox Graduate School" let front_matter_sections = (
     [List of Figures],
     [List of Tables],